89Q12/M3E5/README.md

   - Seamless ai bridge
   - Disabling a few commands that aren't needed e.g. play a song on youtube, because this gets handeld by the bot

+  # TODO

+  - The whole discord bot
+    - Every feature from the bot list above
+    - AI integration
+    - home assistant integration
+  - Refactoring the nmt code base
+    - inferencemode
+    - using multiple models
+  - Building the home assistant inegration on the assistant side
+    - rewriting main.py from the assistant
+    - disabling some features
+    - integration of the nmt AI

 # Things that are working right now

 - Chat bot